brson/rust-contract-comparison/blog/parity-ink.md

 In this case,
 I got pretty far into the weeds and wrote quite a lot that ended up being kinda irrelevant to my end goal of writing a smart contract with Ink.
+Along the way I took a few detoures to see what ink and the substrate tooling is doing under the hood.
 To keep this post from being utterly overwhelming I have broken it into three
 posts: